Internet-of-People/iop-ts/README.md

 Morpheus is used as by default plugin on the Hydra chain, hence it is shipped with the [Hydra core](https://github.com/Internet-of-People/hydra-core) code.
 However this repo can also be used standalone for demo and testing purposes.

-Under the examples package you will see example codes for all available API.
+In the [Typescript examples repo](https://github.com/Internet-of-People/ts-examples) you will see example codes for all available API.

 ### Install